WahibNaseem/GitSampleApplication/Readme.txt

-Create Git Repository
+#Create Git Repository
 #git init
-Add Name and email into git
+#Add Name and email into git
 #git config --global user.name 'Wahib Naseem'
-3git confit --global user.email 'wahib1900@gmail.com'
+#git config --global user.email 'wahib1900@gmail.com'
-To check the status
+#To check the status
 #git status
-To unstage the file
+#To unstage the file
 #git rm --cached filename
-To add the specific files whose extentsion are same
+#To add the specific files whose extentsion are same
 #git add *.html   --> it will add .html files
-To  add all the files
+#To  add all the files
 #git add .
+#To commit there are various ways
+#git commit ,
+#press (i) for insert
+#give the commit name
+#press esc key to come out from intsert mode
+#the type :wq to commit